nylm/3yourmindTest/README.md

 ## Writing test cases
 1) Create a feature file in the features directory under resources. (it should have the ".feature" extension.)
-2) Write test steps with Gherkin Language in that feature file.
+2) Write test scenario(s)/steps with Gherkin Language in that feature file.
-3) Locate web elements in Pages directory.
+3) Locate web elements in related page class in Pages directory.
 4) Create a Java class in Stepdefinitions directory and automate steps.